-Have you ever been served a spicy chili oil with tasty and addictively crunchy bits at a Mexican restaurant or bar?
-This Mexican chili oil is called salsa macha, and it’s actually a breeze to make.
+Have you ever been served spicy chile oil with addictively crunchy bits at a Mexican restaurant or bar?
+It is called salsa macha and it is a breeze to make at home.
 Use it on everything from tacos to rice to pizza!

-Nowadays, most folks use a blender to prepare this Mexican chili oil.
-Dried chili peppers and garlic are fried in oil to crisp them up and then combined with nuts and some vinegar to make a spicy oil with delightfully crispy bits.
+Dried chile peppers and garlic are fried in oil to crisp them up and then combined with nuts and some vinegar to make a spicy oil with delightfully crispy bits.

 Perfect to top pretty much everything you can think of.
 I even sneak a bit straight from the jar sometimes!